galoistom/notes/lie group (reminder).md

 One can check the definition of solvable coinside with the usual definition of having a sequence $\mathfrak{g} = \mathfrak{g}_{0} \supset \mathfrak{g}_{1} \supset \cdots \supset \mathfrak{g}=0$ such that $\mathfrak{g}_{i}$ is ideal and $\mathfrak{g}_{i} / \mathfrak{g}_{i+1}$ is abelian.
 Similar to regular algerbas, we can define the radical of $\mathfrak{g}$, simply by letting it denote the maximal solvable ideal of $\mathfrak{g}$.

-In classification of lie algebra,
+In classification of lie algebra, one first build the faithful reprentation of the center, and building it up setp by setp to the rardical.
+Then one